MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/EnergyNormalization.rst

     Intensity of detector tube 29 when summing across energies for Vanadium sample.

 By fitting a suitable amount of Gaussians to all of the peaks, one obtains the intensity center for each energy on the detectors and from this, one can determine the active area, as seen in figure GaussFitWedge_.
-The procedure to find the peaks and fit the Gaussian functions is to first find the maximal intensity, estimate the width from prior knowledge of the setup, fit the Guassian and then subtract the fit.
+The procedure to find the peaks and fit the Gaussian functions is to first find the maximal intensity, estimate the width from prior knowledge of the set-up, fit the Gaussian and then subtract the fit.
 This is then repeated for the necessary number of times needed.
 This method does, however, depend on the signal being described by a Gaussian to an extend that the data with the fit subtracted has a small remainder.
 If the difference is too big, the algorithm cannot find all the peaks and an error is raised.
 Currently the active area is defined as pixels within the center :math:`\pm 3\sigma`.
 This makes it possible to use around 99.74% of the intensity.
 However, making this area too broad allows pixels with very low statistics to be used in experiments introducing a high uncertainty on the measured intensity.